-(f) Conditions to redemption
+(g) Conditions to redemption, substitution and variation

-Any redemption under Conditions 8(b), 8(c) or 8(d) is subject to the Issuer obtaining Supervisory Permission and to compliance with the Regulatory Preconditions.
+Any redemption under Conditions 8(b), 8(c) or 8(d) or substitution or variation under Condition 8(e) is subject to the Issuer obtaining Supervisory Permission and to compliance with the Regulatory Preconditions or any other conditions or requirements contained in the Regulatory Capital Requirements which relate to the redemption, substitution or variation of the Notes as the case may be.

-In addition, if the Issuer has elected to redeem the Notes and:
+In addition, if the Issuer has elected to redeem, substitute or vary the Notes and:

-- (i) the Solvency Condition is not satisfied in respect of the relevant payment on the date scheduled for redemption; or - (ii) prior to the redemption a Trigger Event occurs, the relevant redemption notice shall be automatically rescinded and shall be of no force and effect and no payment of the redemption amount will be due and payable.
-In the case of (i), the Issuer shall give notice thereof to the Noteholders (in accordance with Condition 15), the Trustee and the Agents as soon as practicable or, in the case of (ii), the Automatic Conversion shall occur in accordance with Condition 9.
+- (i) prior to the redemption, substitution or variation (as applicable) a Trigger Event occurs; or - (ii) in the case of a redemption, the Solvency Condition is not satisfied in respect of the relevant payment on any date scheduled for redemption; or the relevant redemption, substitution or variation notice (as applicable) shall be automatically rescinded and shall be of no force and effect and no payment of any redemption amount will be due and payable or no substitution or variation shall occur (as the case may be).
+In the case of (i), the Issuer shall give notice thereof to the Holders (in accordance with Condition 15) the Trustee and the Agents as soon as practicable or, in the case of (ii), the Automatic Conversion shall occur in accordance with Condition 9.

-(g) Cancellation
+(h) Cancellation